The-Extra-Project/Gadius-CLI/apps/cli/README.md

 # @gadus/reconstruction-cli package
-This cli pacjkage wraps the call above the lillypad / 3DTIlesrendering in order to execute the georender package and then rendering the job once the resulting 3Dtile is generated.
+This cli package wraps the call above the lillypad / 3DTIlesrendering in order to execute the georender package and then rendering the job once the resulting 3Dtile is generated.

 ## Building steps: